 This Autumn Wild Rice Soup recipe is made with mushrooms, carrots, and leftover turkey or chicken.
 It's made in a Dutch oven and dairy free!

-This Autumn Wild Rice Soup is perfect during the cool fall months, or anytime, really.
+This Wild Rice Soup is perfect during the cool fall months, or anytime, really.
 It's made with hearty and healthy ingredients and is totally warming.

 There's something so comforting about a big pot of soup simmering away on the stove top.
 This one is made with earthy vegetables like carrots and mushrooms, along with some leftover turkey or chicken and wild rice.